textadventures/quest/docs/complex_commands.md

 Suppose there are several objects the cord might be tied to, what is the best way to handle that?
 What we want is a command that can handle tying the cord to any such object, so the first thing to do is to flag an object as attachable.
 If you are using the desktop version, go to the _Attributes_ tab of each object, and add a new attribute, "attachable", set it to be a Boolean, and tick it.
 Now our command can check if the object has that set, and if it does, the cord can be tied to it.

 The code here has two changes.
 Condition number 3 now checks the attachable flag, instead of checking the object in the hook.
-Also, at the end, an attribute on the cord gets set to the object it is attached to, so you can test what that was if necessary.
+Also, at the end, an attribute on the cord gets set to the object it is attached to, so you can test what that was if necessary (and we can check if that is set to see if the cord is attached so do not need the "tiedtohook" attribute).

 ```
   // 1.
 The player has the first object
   if (not object1.parent = player) {
-    msg("You are not holding " + GetDisplayName(object1) + ".")
+    msg("You are not holding " + GetDisplayAlias(object1) + ".")
   }
   // 2.
 The first object is the cord
   else if (not object1 = cord) {
-    msg("You cannot tie the " + GetDisplayName(object1) + " to anytthing.")
+    msg("You cannot tie the " + GetDisplayAlias(object1) + " to anytthing.")
   }
   // 3.
 The second object is the attachable
   else if (not GetBoolean(object2, "attachable")) {
-    msg("You cannot tie anything to the " + GetDisplayName(object2) + ".")
+    msg("You cannot tie anything to the " + GetDisplayAlias(object2) + ".")
   }
-  // 4.
-The cord is not already tied to the hook
-  else if (GetBoolean(object1, "tiedtohook")) {
-    msg("You've already done that.")
-  }
   // Everything checked, so do it
   else {
     msg("You tie the cord to the hook.")
-    cord.tiedtohook = true
-    code.take = false
+    cord.take = false
     cord.parent = player.parent
     cord.attachedto = object2
   }